 This hands-on class teaches the bookkeeping required for a small business.
-Basic accounting is taught using QuickBooksTM software.
+Basic accounting is taught using QuickBooks[TM] software.
 A semester-long practice case gives students the opportunity to input routine transactions and prepare monthly financials for a small business.
 Topics covered are sales, receivables, un-collectible accounts, payables, inventory, payroll, general ledger, depreciation, cash management, monthly bank reconciliations, and financial-statement reporting.
 Students learn how to compute payroll, prepare payroll checks, and prepare federal and state payroll reports.
 Students also learn how to start up a business, file the necessary paperwork at the federal and state levels, and obtain a general knowledge of a Schedule C for individual tax reporting purposes.
 Different forms of businesses are reviewed, with emphasis on bookkeeping for a sole proprietorship.
-Proper insurance coverage is also reviewed to include business liability and workers' compensation insurance.
+Proper insurance.
 Note: This class cannot be taken by accounting majors as part of their Accounting degree or Accounting certificate program.